Core Beliefs

 God The Father

 We believe there is only one eternally existing God who has three distinct persons: God the Father, God the Son, and God the Holy Spirit.
-He is the creator of all that exists, both visible and invisible, and is therefore worthy of all glory and praise.
-God is perfect in love, power, holiness, goodness, knowledge, wisdom, justice, and mercy.
+God the Father is the creator of all that exists, both visible and invisible, and is therefore worthy of all glory and praise.
+He is perfect in love, power, holiness, goodness, knowledge, wisdom, justice, and mercy.
 He is unchangeable and therefore is the same yesterday, today, and tomorrow.

 • (Hebrews 13:8)